 If you are working with a large firm, the attorney you speak with at your consultation might not even be the one that handles your case.
-Always ask the defense attorney questions about who, specifically, will be working on your case and see if you can meet and evaluate them as well.
-When it comes to solo practitioners like Peter Liss, the lawyer you meet with originally will be the same one handling your case every step of the way.
+Always ask who will be working on your case and see if you can meet and evaluate them as well.
+When it comes to solo practitioners like me, the lawyer you meet with initially will be the same one handling your entire case.

-In many cases, fees may go up if the case drags on or if you and your attorney later agree you might want to hire expert witnesses or private investigators, but an honest lawyer should be able to give you some sort of estimate at the start of your case.
+While fees may go up if the case drags on or if you and your attorney later agree to hire expert witnesses or private investigators, an honest lawyer should be able to give you some estimate at the start of your case.
 Additionally, most people will find paying for their attorney easier if he takes credit cards.

 How Long Will This Case Last?